 Waste that can be leveraged from some Kinder Joy production lines is reused by Ferrero in packaging, creating a virtuous circle.
-The waste is sent to a Ferrero supplier where it is transformed into granules of secondary materials and then used to pro- Italy using a dual approach, reduduce the brown display feets of Ferrero Rocher, which are made of 95% regenerated material (the remaining and of the paper display unit.
-In FY 5% is colour).
-In the past calendar 2013/2014, these changes led to reyear, approximately 70 metric tons of these granules were produced and the benefits are twofold: during 10% lighter.
-FY 2013/2014 refuse produced by
+The waste is sent to a Ferrero supplier where it is transformed into granules of seconduce the brown display feets of Ferrero Rocher, which are made of 95% year, approximately 70 metric tons of these granules were produced and the benefits are twofold: during 10% lighter.
+FY 2013/2014 refuse produced by non-renewable materials was redu-